iMokhles/MultiAuthCommand/README.md

 composer require imokhles/multi-auth-command
 ```

-2. Add this provider to your config/app.php :
+2. Add this provider to your config/app.php ( no need for Laravel 5.5 and above ) :
 ```
 iMokhles\MultiAuthCommand\MultiAuthCommandServiceProvider::class
 ```